NoMoreMarking/sirt/README.md

 ## The code
 Download both sirt_code.R and sirt_functions.R from the R folder.
 Keep them in the same folder on your computer as the decision data.

+## Example output
+The output from the code using the sample decision data is shown in the Output folder.